Bitcoin Scripting

 General Hints

 1. UTXO indices: each transaction has one more more UTXO indices – each transaction output creates a separate UTXO index.
 To find out what UTXO index you need to use, view the transaction on the blockcypher.com website (the URL for that will be discussed shortly).
 All UTXO indices start from 0, like arrays.
-In particular, for your funding transaction, your UTXO index will probably not be 0.
+In particular, for your funding transaction, your UTXO index may not be 0.
 You need to set the UTXO variable for EACH transaction to the correct UTXO index.
 The preferred way to do this is via the second command line parameter, but can also be set via the utxo_index value in scripts.py.
 Note that the command-line parameter will override the utxo_index value.

 2. After each transaction, there is a place to store the transaction hash.
 Be diligent about doing this – it’s really easy to lose track of which of a dozen transaction hashes is which.
 Keeping them in the stated variables will help with this.
-You are welcome to store values in additional variables, as long as they are different names than the ones currently in scripts.py.
+You are welcome to store other values in additional variables, as long as they are different names than the ones currently in scripts.py.

 3. Don’t modify the variable or function names in the scripts.py file.
 Otherwise the provided functions, and our grading routines, will not work.
 You can add functions and variables with different names, but don’t change the ones currently there.

 4. For EACH transaction, you will need to set the UTXO.
 If you get an error stating that the UTXO index is already spent, it’s likely that you forgot to set this variable.
-If it sounds like we are repeating this, it is because this is, by far, the most common mistake made in this assignment.
+If it sounds like we are repeating this, it is because we are – this is, by far, the most common mistake made in this assignment.

 5. Some errors with the Bitcoin scripts can be determined prior to broadcasting it on the Bitcoin test network.
 This is done by the VerifyScript() method, which the provided code base calls for you before any attempted broadcast transaction.
 So if you see an error such as, verifyerror: "bitcoin.core.scripteval.VerifyOpFailedError: EvalScript: OP_EQUALVERIFY failed, or similar, it means that the Bitcoin library was able to detect that your script would not work, and did not broadcast the transaction.